Imaging the disk-halo interface of NGC 891: a 2.7 kpc-thick molecular gas disk: Results

 \subsection{Comparison with other ISM tracers}

 Sections~\ref{COmoment} and \ref{CO-decomposition} present strong evidence for the presence of a thick molecular disk in NGC~891.
-In this section we compare the distribution of molecular gas derived from the 30m CO map with that derived from other tracers of the ISM, namely the neutral atomic hydrogen (HI), the diffuse ionized gas (DIG; H$\alpha$), and the dust, in order to identify possible counterparts of the thick molecular disk of NGC~891.
+In this section\lancom{,} we compare the distribution of molecular gas derived from the 30m CO map with that derived from other tracers of the ISM, namely the neutral atomic hydrogen ($\HI$), the diffuse ionized gas (DIG; H$\alpha$), and the dust, in order to identify possible counterparts of the thick molecular disk of NGC~891.

-Figure~\ref{fig:tracers_ngc891_pel} shows the velocity-integrated CO intensity contours overlaid on the HI zeroth-moment map from \citet{Oosterloo07}, as well as on the H$\alpha$ and unsharp-masked (USM) V-band images from \citep{HS00} of the galaxy, over the region mapped in this work.
+Figure~\ref{fig:tracers_ngc891_pel} shows the velocity-integrated CO intensity contours overlaid on the $\HI$ zeroth-moment map from \citet{Oosterloo07}, on the H$\alpha$ map from \citet{Kamp06}\lancom{,} and on the unsharp-masked (USM) V-band image from \citet{HS00}, over the region of the galaxy mapped in this work.

-The HI emission, derived from the high-resolution dataset of the HALOGAS survey \citep{halogas_2011}, extends to large vertical distances far beyond the molecular component.
-At vertical distances of $\Delta z \gtrsim 6$~kpc, namely a factor of 4 larger than the maximum extent of CO in the thick disk, HI remains detectable.
-The low-resolution HI data of the galaxy of \citet{Oosterloo07} reveal filamentary structures of the gas that reach heights of up to $\sim 22$~kpc.
-For the purposes of comparison with the CO data, we focus on the high-resolution HI map, whose beam size (FWHM$_{\rm HI,HR} = 23.4'' \times 16''$) is more comparable to that of the CO observations (FWHM$_{\rm CO} = 11.2'' \times 11.2''$).
-At $\Delta z \sim 1.5$~kpc, where CO emission drops below the detection threshold of the observations, the HI emission remains fairly uniform across galactocentric radius.
+The $\HI$ emission, derived from the high-resolution observations from \citet{Oosterloo07} (data set available on the HALOGAS survey, \citet{halogas_2011}), extends to large vertical distances far beyond the molecular component.
+At vertical distances of $\Delta z \gtrsim 6$~kpc, namely a factor of 4 larger than the maximum extent of CO in the thick disk, $\HI$ remains detectable.
+The low-resolution $\HI$ data of the galaxy of \citet{Oosterloo07} reveal filamentary structures of the gas that reach heights of up to $\sim 22$~kpc.
+For the purposes of comparison with the CO data, we focus on the high-resolution $\HI$ map, whose beam size (FWHM$_{\rm \HI, HR} = 23.4'' \times 16''$) is more comparable to that of the CO observations (FWHM$_{\rm CO} = 11.2'' \times 11.2''$).
+At $\Delta z \sim 1.5$~kpc, where CO emission drops below the detection threshold of the observations, the $\HI$ emission remains fairly uniform across galactocentric radius.